Do you want to learn more about managing your money? If you said yes, then you’re in the right place!

 Money Talks is a free webinar series on financial empowerment for people with disabilities hosted by Pennsylvania Assistive Technology Foundation.
 Past recordings, transcripts, slides, and other materials are available on a variety of topics including money mapping, identity theft, PA ABLE savings accounts, voting, and more.

 Find a list of links to useful websites, books, guides, blogs, and fun games that can reinforce some of the concepts in this website.
+In addition you will find a list of local, statewide, and national financial education resources.

 While you’re working through this website, you may come across a term in bold that is unfamiliar to you.
 Click on the word and you will be directed to the full definition in the Glossary.
 The Glossary is also linked at the bottom of every page.